Ai Accountant

 Making It Through Your First Audit

-Start schedules with material balances, perfect those, then move to smaller accounts.
+Start schedules with material balances.
+Perfect those, then move to smaller accounts.
+Do not try to build everything at once.

-For access, keep it simple early on, a well organized Drive with clear names beats an unmanageable complex system.
+For access, keep it simple early on.
+A well organized Drive with clear names beats an unmanageable complex system.
+You can always upgrade your data room setup for the next audit cycle.

 Monthly Disciplines